 Playa Pilar is also famously known as the setting for Ernest Hemingway’s last novel, Islands in the Stream.

 Nearby is Cayo Media Luna, which is also noteworthy because former dictator Fulgencio Batista had a secret hideaway on this tiny key.
 You can book excursions to the key from the beach restaurant Ranchon Playa Pilar where kayaks and aquatic bikes are also available for rental.

 Some activities you can partake in at the Playa Pilar beach include diving and fishing.
 If you are an avid bird enthusiast, you will enjoy watching the colony of more than 12,000 flamingos that always gather on this island to feed.

 Playa Pilar’s waters contain abundant marine life, so fishing should be enjoyable.
 Some of the fishes you may find here include marlin.
 Moreover, this beach is close to Playa Flamencos, a beautiful place with amazing Latin music.

 #5.
 Cayo Blanco – Varadero

-Most tourists love Cayo Blanco because it is in a pretty remote area in Varadero and, therefore, an ideal resort for relaxation.
-The waters on this gorgeous beach also have sandbars that make sitting and dipping your toes in the warm water quite enjoyable.
+Most tourists love Cayo Blanco because it is a pretty remote area in Varadero and, therefore, an ideal resort for relaxation.
+The waters on this gorgeous beach also have sandbars that make sitting and dipping your toes in the warm water enjoyable.

-Some things to do at Cayo Blanco include boarding a catamaran for an excursion, diving, and snorkeling at the available coral reefs, and enjoying non-motorized water sports with an accompaniment of Cuban music sunbathing.
+Some things to do at Cayo Blanco include boarding a catamaran for an excursion, diving, snorkeling at the available coral reefs, and enjoying non-motorized water sports with an accompaniment of Cuban music sunbathing.

 One of the most popular beaches in Cuba, Playa Varadero, is near Cayo Blanco.
 That means you can visit both beaches and enjoy the scenery without planning or waiting for another trip.